druidalabs/frome.fm/contact.md

 title: Contact
 permalink: /contact/
 ---
-Please use the contact form to get in touch with us.
+Please use the contact details visible on the header of the site to get in touch with us.
 Alternatively, you can email us directly on the details below.

 Office email
 [hello@frome.fm](mailto:hello@frome.fm)